-For example, if you have created a profile named "netscape6", your command for running (say) Netscape with that profile may look like:
+For example, if you have created a profile named "currentfirefox", your command for running the current version of Firefox with that profile may look like:

-Similarly, your command to run the Firefox with a profile called "firefox" may look like:
+Similarly, your command to run the Firefox with a profile called "oldversion" may look like:

 And so on.